10 SMS Customer Engagement Strategies to Boost Retention

 Using an SMS customer engagement platform such as TextUs makes list management simple.
 It automatically records consent and allows easy SMS opt-out options.

-This keeps your business compliant with privacy laws and helps maintain a list of active, engaged customers ready for future personalized communication.
+This keeps your business compliant with privacy laws and helps maintain an SMS list of active, engaged customers ready for future personalized communication.

 2. Segment Your Audience